Skip to Main Content

 Tags

-If you want to add multiple items to a single tag, select them and then drag them onto the appropriate tag in the Tags box in the lower right-hand corner.
+If you want to add multiple items to a single tag, select them and then drag them onto the appropriate tag in the Tags box in the lower part of the left hand column.

 Considerations